 And so, by sinning against the brethren and wounding their conscience when it is weak, you sin against Christ.1 Corinthians 8:12(NASB)

-The practice at that time was that meat-offerings made to false gods, were subsequently sold in the local marketplace.
-Although the quality of the meat was not affected, and false idols have no power over those who consumed it.. eating meat offered to idols often caused phycological suffering for new converts.. causing them to falter in their faith.
-"Therefore", Paul writes, "if food causes my brother to stumble, I will never eat meat again, so I will not cause my brother to stumble".
+The practice at that time was that meat-offerings made to false gods were subsequently sold in the local marketplace.
+Although the quality of the meat was not affected and false idols have no power over those who consumed it, eating meat offered to idols often caused psychological suffering for new converts... causing them to falter in their faith.
+"Therefore," Paul writes, "if food causes my brother to stumble, I will never eat meat again, so I will not cause my brother to stumble."

 The incredible freedom we have in Christ today is the same freedom that believers had in Paul's day, but we must never allow the liberty we have in Him to become a stumbling-block to any of our brothers or sisters in Christ.
 How important to become increasingly sensitive to the needs of others, especially those that are weak in their faith or vulnerable in their consciences.

-Heavenly Father, thank You for all that You are teaching me from the epistles of Paul and the many lessons we can learn from our Christian brothers and sisters in those early days of the church.
-May I never become a stumbling-block in the lives of my brothers and sisters in Christ or place an obstacle in their path, because of the freedom I have found in You.
-Thank You that there is nothing in heaven or earth that can separate us from the love of God, which is in Christ Jesus and may I be sensitive to the Law of the Spirit of life in Him, which has freed me from the law of sin and death.
-Help me to careful consider the needs and sensitivities of others before my own, for Your greater glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for all that You are teaching me from the epistles of Paul and the many lessons I can learn from my Christian brothers and sisters in those early days of the church.
+May I never become a stumbling-block in the lives of my brothers and sisters in Christ or place an obstacle in their path because of the freedom I have found in You.
+Thank You that there is nothing in heaven or earth that can separate us from the love of God, which is in Christ Jesus, and may I be sensitive to the Law of the Spirit of life in Him which has freed me from the law of sin and death.
+Help me to carefully consider the needs and sensitivities of others before my own, for Your greater glory.
+This I ask in Jesus' name, AMEN.